Part 2.00 Electronic Filing of Court Records

 Back to the Top

-B. In the absence of a facsimile or typographical signature, any document electronically filed with subscriber identification and password is deemed to have been personally signed by the holder of the user identification and password.
+B. In the absence of a facsimile or typographical signature, any document electronically filed with filer identification and password is deemed to have been personally signed by the holder of the user identification and password.

 C. Documents containing signatures of third parties may be filed electronically and shall bear a facsimile or typographical signature.
-If a document requires the signature[s] of one or more persons not a party to the case or not registered for electronic filing (e.g. settlement agreement with a self-represented litigant, or a witness’ affidavit), the subscriber must confirm all persons required to sign the document approve it.
+If a document requires the signature[s] of one or more persons not a party to the case or not registered for electronic filing (e.g. settlement agreement with a self-represented litigant, or a witness’ affidavit), the filer must confirm all persons required to sign the document approve it.
 Original signatures of all non-registered persons must be obtained before filing the document.
 The document must indicate the identity of each non-registered signatory.
-The subscriber must retain the original document for one year after the date that the Judgment has become final by the conclusion of direct review or the expiration of the time for seeking such review.
+The filer must retain the original document for one year after the date that the Judgment has become final by the conclusion of direct review or the expiration of the time for seeking such review.

 D. Signatures as defined in Sections A, B, C, F and G of LCR 1-2.09, satisfy Supreme Court Rules and statutes regarding original signatures on Court documents, and give rise to the application of available sanctions when appropriate.